February is National Heart Health Month

 Heart Healthy Choices

 Staying active and avoiding excessive alcohol are both things that you can do to significantly reduce your risk of developing heart disease.
-These choices can ward off several conditions that are precursors for heart disease such as obesity and diabetes.
+These choices can ward off several conditions that are precursors to heart disease, such as obesity and diabetes.

 Seeing your doctor regularly is also important to managing your health.
 Incorporating these healthy habits into your lifestyle will help to save lives from this silent killer, and can reduce your chances of developing heart disease by up to 85%.